 No posters, leaflets or notices may be displayed within the College without the prior permission of the Head Porter.
-Subject to considerations of space, permission to display materials on notice boards will normally be refused only where the material sought to be displayed is unlawful or indecent or may lead to unlawful behaviour, or where permitting its display may amount to a breach of any duty imposed upon the College by statute.
+Subject to considerations of space, permission to display materials on notice boards will normally be refused only where the material sought to be displayed is unlawful or may lead to unlawful behaviour, or where permitting its display may amount to a breach of any duty imposed upon the College by law.
 Students are permitted to display posters, etc. within their own Student room using the notice boards provided, but must keep the windows completely clear of posters, leaflets, decorations, flags or other items.
 This includes items hung from windows, or otherwise displayed on or against the outside walls of Student rooms.
 No blanket pigeonholing may take place without the prior permission of the Head Porter.
+Flyers may be placed in the Porters' Lodge for a period of a week.